The Tastes of Home: Polish Cuisine in the New World

 Missing fried fish

-There are 25 Polish restaurants registered in New York and they mostly serve traditional dishes – big portions of fatty foods.
+There are 25 Polish restaurants registered in New York City, and they mostly serve traditional dishes – big portions of fatty foods.
 In 2017, a pierogi place called Pierogi Boys opened in Brooklyn.
 Its owners, Krzysztof Poluchowicz and Andrzej Kinczyk, skilfully transform the traditional dish and fight against stereotypes associated with Polish cuisine.
-They serve handmade pierogi with high-quality fillings, which is unique in itself.
+They serve handmade pierogi with high-quality fillings, which is unique in and of itself.
 The modern design of the place and its location in DeKalb Market Hall increase Polish cuisine’s prestige and visibility.
 Cuisine is something unmistakably nostalgic for Polish immigrants:

 The 10 Best Restaurants in Warsaw